CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 Figure 20.
 Azure CycleCloud Network Attached Storage
+Change the size from 100 GB of network attached storage to 1000 GB of network attached storage for the /shared directory, where CMAQ and the input data will be installed.
 ![Azure CycleCloud Network Attached Storage](../../azure_web_interface_images/Azure_CycleCloud_Network_Attached_Storage.png)

 Figure 21.
 Azure CycleCloud Select OS and Uncheck Name as HostName